google/badwolf/docs/temporal_graph_modeling.md

 ## Node

-Nodes represents unique entities in a graph.
+Nodes represent unique entities in a graph.
 Entities are represented by two
-elements: (1) the ID that identifies it entity, and (2) the type of the entity.
+elements: (1) the ID that identifies its entity, and (2) the type of the entity.
 You may argue that collapsing both in a single element would achieve similar goals.
 However, there are benefits to keep explicit type information (e.g. indexing, filtering, etc.).